 Tau Beta Pi January Officer eNotes

-Welcome Back!
-This page contains important information and links to help you succeed with your spring election, initiation process, and other chapter responsibilities.
-Please bookmark the page to locate answers to your questions.
+Welcome Back from break!
+This page contains important information and links to help you and your chapter officers succeed with your spring election, initiation process, and other chapter responsibilities.
+Bookmark the page to locate answers to your questions.
 A summary is at the top of the page with links to more detailed information and references.
 Check out additional chapter resources as some chapter operations will be conducted virtually.
 Please share this information with your chapter members as appropriate.

-- New Chapter Officer tips on reporting, eligibility, image materials, and membership invitation letters
+- Chapter Officer tips on reporting, eligibility, image materials, and membership invitation letters

 - If your chapter has new officers this term, submit your Report of Officer & Advisor Election and Officer Signatures Report